surveybox-io/SurveyBoxSdk-Android/README.md

 Once the project is created, you'll see the project structure in the "Project" view on the left side of the IDE.
 The main components of your project, such as source code files, resources, and manifests, can be found here.

-**Step 2.** Download the .aar file in  computer from (https://github.com/surveybox-io/SurveyBoxSdk-Android)

-Extract the zip file.